-You can imagine that moment when you're standing at the bus stop on a dirt road in Costa Rica and it starts to downpour, and then you realize that your rain jacket is snugly packed away underneath all your dirty underwear at the very bottom of your pack.
+You can imagine that moment when you're standing at the bus stop on a dirt road in Costa Rica, and it starts to downpour, and then you realize that your rain jacket is snugly packed away underneath all your dirty underwear at the very bottom of your pack.
 And then you realize you can't get your jacket out without unloading all the undies into the rapidly forming puddles beside you.

-Or, that moment when you're racing against time and reach the long line at security and, just before its your turn, you realize that the 12 oz bottle of shampoo at the bottom of your bag is critically over the 3.4 oz limit and must be removed and discarded pronto in order to avoid extra scrutiny from overzealous TSA agents.
+Or, that moment when you're racing against time and reach the long line at security and, just before it's your turn, you realize that the 12 oz bottle of shampoo at the bottom of your bag is critically over the 3.4 oz limit and must be removed and discarded pronto in order to avoid extra scrutiny from overzealous TSA agents.
 We know the frantic and stressed feelings these types of travel situations produce and we dread them.
-Since we're often rushed and fall short of achieving genius status packing jobs, we decided to keep our eyes peeled for the easiest to pack and unpack travel packs we could find.
+Since we're often rushed and fall short of achieving genius status packing jobs, we decided to keep our eyes peeled for the easiest to pack and unpack travel bags we could find.

 For tips on packing, check out our article on How to Pack Luggage Like a Pro